Production Systems

 +Combine automated metrics, LLM-as-judge, and human evaluation for comprehensive assessment

-+Match model capability to task complexity—don't use GPT-4 for simple classification
++Match model capability to task complexity—don't use a frontier or reasoning model (e.g. GPT-5.4) for simple classification

 +Implement caching, prompt optimization, and batching to reduce costs